 Stomach problems affect 60% of runners.
 Here is how I deal with mine.

-When I was in my teenage years and had started university, I had terrible stomach cramps and I would make strange indigestion noises.
+When I was in my teenage years and had started university, I had terrible stomach cramps which would sometimes keep me awake at night.

 When I first started running I tried to do what is suggested for those without IBS, not eating hours before a run so that I wouldn’t get the stitch.
 However, I found this impossible as the hunger would stop me running, and often I could feel the painful sensation of stomach acid slopping around.
 So I have found the perfect window to eat before heading out.

-I eat one hour and a half before and have something that’s easily digestible but something that contains carbohydrates.
-So in the morning I’ll have a medium bowl of muesli.
-Don’t have something with a high fibre content, like Weetabix as high fibre intake is a common cause of cramps.
+I eat two hours before and have something that’s easily digestible but that will still fuel my workout.
+That is, something with carbohydrates and protein and minimal fat.
+So in the morning I’ll have a bowl of muesli.
+Don’t have something with a high fibre content, like Weetabix, as high fibre intake is a common cause of cramps.
 Sometimes I’ll have a Buscopan tablet before, this is great for IBS.